kovalikp/PowerBuild/README.md

 ### Logging

 Default logger can be specified using `-ConsoleLogger` parameter.
 The parameter currently recognized these values.
- - $nulll - If console logger was passed via -Logger parameter, then `None`, else `Streams`.
+ - $null - If console logger was passed via -Logger parameter, then `None`, else `PSStreams`.
- - Streams - Uses Error, Warning and Verbose streams to write logs. `-Verbosity` switch affects log level output to Verbose stream.
+ - PSStreams - Uses Error, Warning and Verbose streams to write logs. `-Verbosity` switch affects log level output to Verbose stream.
  - PSHost - Uses PowerShell host to write logs.
 This is equivalent of msbuild.exe's console logger.
  - None - Disables console logger.

 Level of logging is affected by `-Verbose` parameter.

-Additional loggers can be created using `New-Logger`, `New-ConsoleLogger` or `New-FileLogger` commnandlets and passed to `-Logger` parameter.
+Additional loggers can be created using `New-Logger`, `New-ConsoleLogger`, `New-FileLogger`, `New-BinaryLogger` or `New-StructuredLogger` commnandlets and passed to `-Logger` parameter.

 ### Example